Entrance door to side, staircase up to:-

-Double glazed window to front, built in wardrobe.
+Double glazed window to front, radiator, wood effect flooring.

-Obscure double glazed window to side, suite comprising panelled bath, pedestal wash hand basin, bidet and close coupled wc.
+Obscure double glazed window to rear, radiator, three piece white suite comprising panelled bath with shower over, pedestal wash hand basin and close coupled WC, tiled walls.

 These particulars do not constitute any part of an offer or contract.
 All measurements are approximate.
 No responsibility is accepted as to the accuracy of these particulars or statements made by our staff concerning the above property.
 We have not tested any apparatus or equipment therefore cannot verify that they are in good working order.
 Any intending purchaser must satisfy themselves as to the correctness of such statements within these particulars.
 All negotiations to be conducted through Church and Hawes.
 No enquiries have been made with the local authorities pertaining to planning permission or building regulations.
 Any buyer should seek verification from their legal representative or surveyor.